DiscipleTools/DT_DOCS/Disciple_Tools_Theme/getting_started/roles.rst

  None

 **Disciple.Tools Multiplier Guide**
- Guide 1:Learn more about the `Multiplier <https://kingdom.training/multiplier/>`_ role so you can identify the right person or persons for the job.
+ Guide 1: Learn more about the `Multiplier <https://kingdom.training/multiplier/>`_ role so you can identify the right person or persons for the job.

- Guide 2::download:`Train and on-board new Multipliers to your Disciple.Tools site. </Disciple_Tools_Theme/images/Disciple-Tools-Multiplier-Guide.pdf>`
+ Guide 2: :download:`Train and on-board new Multipliers to your Disciple.Tools site. </Disciple_Tools_Theme/images/Disciple-Tools-Multiplier-Guide.pdf>`